Marques Houston: Film producing career

 Houston began his journey into the behind the scenes world of filmmaking in 2010, partnering with longtime music manager Chris Stokes, who directed most of the films he wrote and produced.

 Houston is currently the CEO of a film production company, Footage Films, in California, along with fellow IMx bandmate Young Rome (Jerome Jones) as president and relative Jarell Houston, (J-Boog of B2K) as vice president.
 Chris Stokes is the chairman of the board and directs the majority of the productions.
 Marques serves as an executive producer and writer.
 The majority of the films are mostly made-for-TV features.
 Following in the paths of filmmakers John Waters, John Singleton and Spike Lee's casting tradition, Houston and Stokes often cast some of their actors more than once in different films portraying different roles.
 His first full writing and executive producer credit was the 2015 film Will to Love, starring Keisha Knight Pulliam, Draya Michele, and himself, respectively.

 He produced a thriller, Running Out of Time, starring Tasha Smith, RonReaco Lee and Telma Hopkins, that aired in December 2018 on BET.
 Since the start of this new career, he has written and produced over ten films so far, including one he co-wrote with Stokes that was released to theaters in 2017, titled 'Til Death Do Us Part starring Taye Diggs, Stephen Bishop, Annie Ilonzeh and Malik Yoba.
 Houston produced, wrote and starred in a thriller film alongside Love and Hip Hop star Erica Mena titled "The Stepmother" which premiered on Tubi in June 2022.
 A sequel was announced in November 2022.

 Personal life

-Houston's mother died from lymphoma in 1997.
-He became a Jehovah's Witness in 2016.
-Marques welcomed his first daughter, Zara Houston, on December 2, 2021, with his wife Miya Houston.
+Religious beliefs

+He became one of Jehovah's Witnesses in 2016.

 Relationships

-Houston previously dated singer Jamila "Mila J" Chilombo and My Wife and Kids actress Jennifer Freeman, with whom he had starred in the 2004 film You Got Served.
-Rumors surfaced in November 2007 that Freeman and Houston had gotten engaged, but they broke up a few months later.

-He began a relationship with Marlena Campbell in 2008.
-Houston confirmed their relationship publicly in March 2010, celebrating their second anniversary on his Twitter page.
-The couple reportedly split in 2015.

-In March 2019, Houston became engaged to Miya Dickey, whom he met and began dating in 2018.
-They married in Corona, California on August 24, 2020, and have a 19-year age difference.
+Houston married Miya Dickey (b.
+October 7, 2000), a make-up artist from San Bernardino, California on August 24, 2020, in Corona, California.
+The two met at a convention for Jehovah's Witnesses in April 2018 and shared a mutual friend in director Chris Stokes.
+They started dating in October, after Dickey's 18th birthday and he proposed to Dickey in March 2019.
+They have two children together, a daughter named Zara Denise Houston (b.
+December 2021) and a son named Greyson Houston (b.
+December 2023).
+Houston and Dickey's marriage caused some controversy due to their 19-year age gap, with some demanding he be canceled for predatory behavior.
+Houston defended their marriage and said that though they met when she was 17 years old, they didn't begin a romantic relationship until she was 18 years old.

+Houston previously dated singer Jamila "Mila J" Chilombo.